-Colombo, the sprawling commercial capital of Sri Lanka is an ancient port city thriving with beautiful flora and fauna.
+Colombo – The sprawling commercial capital of Sri Lanka is an ancient port city thriving with beautiful flora and fauna.
 Despite having a successively long history of a trading post, the heritage of Colombo is widely visible through its colonial architecture and cosmopolitan lifestyle.
-In between the high-rises and the shopping malls, stretches out a trail of Dutch, Portuguese, and British manifestations of collective achievements.
+In between the high-rises and the shopping malls, stretches out a trail of Dutch, Portuguese, and British achievements.
 The beach legacies, however, make an excellent start to Sri Lankan adventures in its own right.
-So does the imposing Buddhas in various shapes and sizes!
+So does the imposing Buddhas in various shapes and sizes.

 Lined with coconut palm-fringed beaches, along the Lakshadweep Sea, Colombo is the 8th-century port that took its name after Kolam or the Coconut palm.
 The oldest districts of this economic capital are the harbour and the Pettah.
 While the newest addition to this China-built metropolis is Greater Colombo district with rather a central cluster of high rises.
 With a little empirical exploring, you’ll find mirthful shops, cafes and celebrated local food tucked between the booming skylines of the city.
-Even better if you are out to explore the city in a Tuk Tuk – the famous local transport.
-Although there is an extensive list of landmarks you can explore in Colombo; here’s a rundown of 9 best places I reckon you see, while you are here.
+To get the local taste of Colombo, explore the city in a Tuk Tuk – the famous local transport.
+There is an extensive list of landmarks you can explore in Colombo; however, here’s a rundown of 10 best places we reckon you see.
 Especially if it’s your first trip to Sri Lanka.

 Gangaramaya Buddhist Temple, a Beaconing Lighthouse